THE PURPOSE OF THE LAW (Part 1)

 Jesus Christ and His teaching became “a stumbling block” to the Jews because they were bent on using the law God gave them through Moses for the purpose it was not meant or intended for.

-The Jews wrongly sought to use the law as a means of righteousness, to attain a right standing with God, and to earn God’s love, acceptance, favour and blessings.
+The Jews wrongly sought to use the law as a means of righteousness, to attain the right standing with God, and to earn God’s love, acceptance, favor, and blessings.
 They erroneously believed and concluded that the law was given to them for their justification or salvation.